Lever vs LinkedIn Recruiter

 Pros

-• Direct messaging and campaign management tools integrated
+• Integrated messaging and outreach tools

 Cons

-• Steep learning curve for effective search optimization
+• Steep learning curve for platform navigation

 Conclusion